bezark/SVA-DesignMedia-Spring-2024/Sessions/Futures_Workshop.md

     - Feel Like
     - Taste Like
     - Smell Like
-  - How are deciiscions made in this world?
+  - How are deciscions made in this world?
 Who decides important things?
   - How does this society address challenges?
   - What threatens this future?